 Young women graduate from Turnbridge when mind and body have been healed, and lessons have become actions.
-By this time, they will have lived a healthful, productive and enjoyable life free from abusing substances and self.
+By this time, they will have lived a healthful, productive and enjoyable life.
 They will have secured a permanent sisterhood of support and shared experience.
 They will have learned to feel the pure joys of a healthy body and authentic experiences.
 They will have voiced pain from their deepest places and in so doing will have rid themselves of guilt, shame, and self-destructive beliefs.
-They will be permanently enriched from having learned to overcome one of life's toughest challenges.
+They will be permanently enriched from having learned to overcome one of life’s toughest challenges.
 They will possess the grit and the grace to persevere and succeed.

 As Phase III concludes, women will be proactively maintaining a regular schedule, holding a job or volunteer, or deeply involved in the educational pursuits of their choosing.
 They are living in recovery – an example for themselves and others.